What are options before Mamata Banerjee?

 Given the track record of the BJP, no political party can afford to take the saffron party's claims lightly.

-It's notable that before the Lok Sabha elections, BJP President Amit Shah had claimed of winning 19 plus seats in West Bengal and the BJP has won 18 seats.
+It's notable that before the Lok Sabha elections, BJP president Amit Shah had claimed of winning 19 plus seats in West Bengal and the BJP has won 18 seats.

 The breakup of the Lok Sabha elections in terms of the Assembly constituencies shows that the TMC has won 164 out of the 294 seats.
 At the same time, the BJP is also not far behind this figure.
 It won 121 seats.